alok557711/microservices_beginner/README.md

 # microservices_beginner
-implemented couple of microservices which implemented e-commerce modules like Cart, Product and Users
+implemented couple of microservices which consist of e-commerce modules like Cart, Product and Users